OGcanviz/MSFIN/README.md

 8. Click *Publish*.

-9. Make sure you can open the `https://<webSiteName>.azurewebsites.net` site and it is blank.
+9. After published successfully, make sure you can open the `https://<webSiteName>.azurewebsites.net` site and it is blank.

 	> **NOTE**: You can find the `webSiteName` in step 4 in this [section](#create-azure-resources-using-arm-template).